Advanced Roofing is Leading the Way in Construction Safety

 Pre-Construction and Mobilizing Training

 A pre-construction meeting is held for all job sites.
-A representative of the Safety department is required to attend the pre-construction meeting.
+A representative of the Safety Division is required to attend the pre-construction meeting.
 Prior to the meeting, a walkthrough occurs that includes the safety representative, vice president of Construction, project manager, construction manager and foreman.
 During the walk through the construction process is discussed along with all foreseeable safety hazards.
 A fall protection plan is communicated and agreed upon.
 A Site Specific Safety Plan (SSSP) is created based on the pre-construction walkthrough.
 The SSSP includes the fall protection plan, emergency contact numbers, nearest hospital, evacuation plan, job specific hazards, etc. When the SSSP is approved by the safety director it is distributed to all parties involved, including the client.
-On the day that mobilization takes place a safety coordinator will be present to assist with safety compliance.
+On the day that mobilization takes place, a safety coordinator will be present to assist with safety compliance.
 The safety coordinator will ensure that all hazards are identified and communicated to all affected parties.
 This includes the method of controlling or eliminating the hazards.
 Lastly, all Safety Data Sheets are communicated for the materials on site.

-Our Safety department is responsible for ensuring compliance with all federal and state safety standards.
+Our Safety Division is responsible for ensuring compliance with all federal and state safety standards.
 We achieve compliance by performing daily unannounced job site safety evaluations (JSE).
-The JSE’s are conducted by the safety coordinators with the cooperation of the site foreman.
+The JSE is conducted by the safety coordinators with the cooperation of the site foreman.
 As part of our commitment to safety at all levels, we also require our construction managers to complete a weekly site safety evaluation.
 The results of all job site safety evaluations are shared with the safety committee.
 When required, a site safety stand down will occur if Advanced Roofing safety standards are not being met.
 Policies and procedures are in place to discourage unsafe behavior that may lead to a near miss or workplace injuries.

 Do you have any questions about our Safety Program and how it can benefit your next project?
 Contact Advanced Roofing at 800-638-6869 or click here.